Residency@TCSJ

 • Understand how to create classroom cultures that honor and advocate for the individual abilities of each and every child.

-• May have the opportunity to substitute teach an average of 2 days per week in their placement district
+• May have the opportunity to work as an instructional assistant or substitute teacher an average of 2 days per week in their placement district

 • Complete the Teacher Performance Assessment (TPA), Cycle One